Welcome!

 I am a furniture maker, not a factory.

 But wood is a pain for manufacturers to deal with.
 It's an organic substance.
 It's not something you can squeeze out of a tube.
 That's why there's less and less solid-wood furniture being made.
+The stuff you can still find is designed for a mass market and covered in stain until it all looks kind of "brown".
+That's why we think of furniture as just kind of there, if we notice it at all.

-But a well-made piece of furniture is more than that.
-It's a companion, adding just a little to the quality of your life every time you sit down for breakfast or put away the socks and underwear.
-The warm glow and smooth finish inviting to the touch.
-A sturdy, well-fit drawer that slides smoothly without sticking or rattling.
-Small things that add up to a big difference in the long run, over a lifetime and beyond, bridging generations as a piece is handed down along with its memories.
+The warm glow, a smooth finish inviting to the touch, a well-fit drawer that slides smoothly without sticking or rattling, these small things add up to a big difference in the long run, over a lifetime and beyond, bridging generations as a piece is handed down along with its memories.

 For me, making furniture is a connection to the wood, but also a connection to people.
 I like making things, but I like it more knowing they will find a use in a good home.